jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 33
 Give an overview of the Internet/Network Layer and it's role.

 - The Internet/Network layer is the layer that references various hosts (routers) on the internet and facilitates the travel of information across the many networks which make up the internet.
 Every router is responsible for a series of IP addresses which may be defined according the IPv4 or IPv6 protocol.
 These protocols use a series of digits to assign a unique logical address to every device connected to the internet.
-The digits which make up the IP address are assigned in a hierarchical fashion: the left-most digits correspond to high-level regions, and as you right, digits correspond to successively smaller sub-networks.
+The digits which make up the IP address are assigned in a hierarchical fashion: the left-most digits correspond to high-level regions, and as you move to the right, digits correspond to successively smaller sub-networks.

 ---

 34
 What is IP?

 - IP refers to the "Internet Protocol" which is the protocol at the Internet/Network Layer.
-This protocol relates to the assignment and use of logical IP addresses to devices connected to the internet.
+This protocol relates to the assignment and use of logical IP addresses to route data to devices connected to the internet.
 There are 2 specific versions of IP currently in use: IPv4 and IPv6.
 IPv6 is an updated version of the protocol that allows for significantly more unique IP addresses to be assigned (340 undecillion unique addresses in IPv6 vs only 4.3 billion unique addresses in IPv4).

 ---